For the scones

 For the glaze

-- Adjust an oven rack to the upper-middle position and heat the oven to 375°F. Line a rimmed baking sheet with parchment paper.
+- Preheat the oven to 375ºF Convection or 400ºF.
+Line a baking sheet with parchment paper.